emiljapelt/seplin/documentation/TypesAndProtection.md

 | routine | 8B | null | routine |

 # Protection
 Sometimes it might be nice to protect data from modification.
-In INEX this is made possible by the usage of protection level modifiers on variables, which restrict how the variable can be used.
+In Seplin this is made possible by the usage of protection level modifiers on variables, which restrict how the variable can be used.
 There exists 3 levels of protection:
 | Level | Syntax | Explaination |
 | --- | --- | --- |
 | Open | N/A | The default level, which is applied if no other level is specified.
 Provides no protection whatsoever. |